hyhx2008/hyhx2008.github.com/posts/peersim/4_peersim_tutorial.rst

 	include.control io degree

 .. figure:: ../statics/pics/peersim_tutorial_4_figure_2.png
+	:alt: Figure 1: Topology and in-degree distribution with a 4

 Figure 1: Topology and in-degree distribution with a 4

 .. figure:: ../statics/pics/peersim_tutorial_4_figure_3.png
+	:alt: Figure 2: Topology and in-degree distribution with a 20

 Figure 2: Topology and in-degree distribution with a 20

 .. figure:: ../statics/pics/peersim_tutorial_4_figure_4.png
+	:alt: Figure 3: Topology and in-degree distribution with a 100

 Figure 3: Topology and in-degree distribution with a 100